 - 1. Allow the engine to run without load for a few minutes if it has been run with a high continuous load. - 2.
 Stop the engine using the stop control.
-Engines with a stop solenoid are stopped using the stop button.
+Engines with a stop solenoid and fuel shut-off valve are stopped using the stop button.
 Hold the stop button depressed until the engine has fully stopped. - 3.
 Engines with battery master switch: Cut the power using the battery master switch.
 (Does not apply to emergency power back-up units). - 4.
 Set the control switch to 0.
-(Does not apply to emergency power back-up units).
+(Does not apply to emergency power backup units).